jeremiahsnipes/titanic_micro_project/README.md

 ## How to Run
 1. Clone the repo
-2. Install requirements
+2. Install requirements: pip install -r requirements.txt
-3. Open the Jupyter notebook and run all cells
+3. Open the Jupyter notebook and run all cells: "Snipes_Micro-Project 4_Machine_Learning_Project_2_of_2.ipynb"

 ## Author
 Jeremiah Snipes – ANA500, National University